-- (1) Within 30 days of receipt of a decision of the Credentials Committee made pursuant to section 5.18(1)(a) of the Bylaws, an individual Applicant may apply in writing to the Credentials Committee for a reconsideration. - (2) An application for a reconsideration submitted by an individual Applicant pursuant to subsection (1) must include all of the following: - (a) a clear indication of the decision of the Credentials Committee; - (b) the position of the Applicant suggesting the decision of the Credentials Committee was flawed; - (c) any evidence that was not previously before the Credentials Committee that the Applicant wants to be considered; and - (d) the relief sought by the Applicant. - (3) An application for a reconsideration submitted by an individual Applicant pursuant to subsection (1) must be accompanied by all applicable reconsideration fees as set out in section 6.3(1) and Schedule C of the Bylaws. - (4) After considering an application for a reconsideration, the Credentials Committee must, with written reasons. - (a) confirm the original decision of the Credentials Committee, or - (b) substitute the original decision of the Credentials Committee. - (5) The Credentials Committee may approve policies and procedures for the conduct of reconsiderations pursuant to this section of the Bylaws.
+- (1) Within 30 days of receipt of a decision of the Credentials Committee made pursuant to section 5.18(1)(a) of the Bylaws [Decisions Regarding Applications for Enrolment, Admission, and Reinstatement], an individual Applicant may apply in writing to the Credentials Committee for a reconsideration. - (2) An application for a reconsideration submitted by an individual Applicant pursuant to subsection (1) must include all of the following: - (a) a clear indication of the decision of the Credentials Committee: - (b) the position of the Applicant suggesting the decision of the Credentials Committee was flawed; - (c) any evidence that was not previously before the Credentials Committee that the Applicant wants to be considered; and - (d) the relief sought by the Applicant. - (3) An application for a reconsideration submitted by an individual Applicant pursuant to subsection (1) must be accompanied by all applicable reconsideration fees as set out in section 6.3(1) of the Bylaws [Application Fees] and Schedule C of the Bylaws [Fees].

-- (6) Any policies and procedures for the conduct of reconsiderations that are approved by the Credentials Committee pursuant to subsection (5) must be published on a public website maintained by EGBC. - (7) No Applicant for registration as a Registrant Firm may apply for a reconsideration pursuant to this section of the Bylaws.
+- (4) After considering an application for a reconsideration, the Credentials Committee must, with written reasons, - (a) confirm the original decision of the Credentials Committee, or - (b) substitute the original decision of the Credentials Committee. - (5) The Credentials Committee may approve policies and procedures for the conduct of reconsiderations pursuant to this section of the Bylaws. - (6) Any policies and procedures for the conduct of reconsiderations that are approved by the Credentials Committee pursuant to subsection (5) must be published on a public website maintained by EGBC. - (7) No Applicant for registration as a Registrant Firm may apply for a reconsideration pursuant to this section of the Bylaws.